 Visit the online library to see all my guides

-Actuaries calculate annuity rates assuming people will live until their normal life expectancy.
-However, some policyholders will die before they are expected to and some will live longer than expected.
+Mortality cross subsidy - Actuaries calculate annuity rates assuming people will live until their normal life expectancy.
+Some policyholders will die before they are expected to and some will live longer than expected.

-Insurance companies make a profit from those dying early and a loss from those living longer.
-They they use the savings from the early deaths to subsidise the income paid to those who live longer than expected - This is mortality cross subsidy.
+Insurance companies make a profit from those dying early and a loss from those living longer, and they use the profits from the early deaths to subsidise the income paid to those who live longer than expected - This is mortality cross subsidy.

 If you want to make the most of pension freedoms you should start planning ahead and make sure your financial affairs are in good shape in the years running up to retirement.William Burrows